 As I hinted at in my latest Homestead Weekly post, we have a Big Life Decision we’re trying to dissect over here.
-Although it’s not 100% sure at this point, it’s looking pretty likely that the company Matt works for is moving the business three hours south of us to Sanpete County.
+Although it’s not 100% sure at this point, it’s looking pretty likely that the company Matt works for is moving the business three hours south of us to Central Utah.
 If we want, he still has his job…if we’re willing to move down there.

 The way I see it, we basically have three options right now:

-1 – Move to Sanpete County and keep his same job,
+1 – Move with the company and keep his same job,

 2 – Find another job here in Cache County and stay where we’re at, or

 3 – Find another job somewhere other than Cache County and move to wherever that is.

 Quite frankly, I would have liked a 4th option at this point where nothing had to change RIGHT NOW during this already-stressful time–where we could just stay where we’re at and deal with just one Big Thing at a time rather than adding the stress of a job search and/or moving on top of everything else.